Pet passport: Requirements

 In some countries, the formal passport is needed.
 Others will accept documentation in any form so long as it provides clear evidence of the procedure being followed.
 Usually, the animal and its papers are checked thoroughly upon both departure and arrival.

 A pet passport alone can be used to enter some countries if it records all relevant information (e.g., the UK), but it will not suffice to enter many countries.
-For instance Guatemala, in common with almost every country operating such a scheme, demands that all imported pets have a rabies vaccination, but will not accept the pet passport as proof of said vaccination.
-They require the proof of the rabies vaccination in the animal's records.
+For instance Guatemala requires that all imported pets have a rabies vaccination, but will not accept the pet passport as proof of said vaccination.
+They require proof of the rabies vaccination in the animal's records.

-Tapeworm treatment must be administered by a vet not less than 24 hours and not more than 120 hours (1–5 days) before scheduled arrival time.
+Tapeworm treatment, for those countries that require it (for dogs only), must be administered by a vet not less than 24 hours and not more than 120 hours (1–5 days) before scheduled arrival time.

 Specific country regulations

 United Kingdom

-The rules for bringing pets into the UK can be quite complex.
-The official UK Government website covers this topic in detail.
+The UK Government website sets out the rules for bringing pets into the UK.
 Dogs, cats and ferrets with Pet Passports from EU (and some other) countries can enter the UK via specified routes and ferry companies, including the Channel Tunnel by car.
 Before entering the UK, most pet dogs (including assistance dogs), but not cats or ferrets, must be treated for tapeworm.
 The treatment must be administered by a vet not less than 24 hours and not more than 120 hours (1–5 days) before its scheduled arrival time in the UK.
 (There is no mandatory requirement for tick treatment.)
 No treatment is required for dogs entering the UK from Finland, Ireland, Norway or Malta.
 All animals (except guide dogs) travelling by air to the UK must travel in the hold as manifest cargo and can only use specific airports and airlines.
 (Similar rules apply to pets arriving by sea, other than by specific ferry services.)
 British law precludes all animals entering the UK by air either in the cabin or in the hold as excess or checked baggage.
 Most airlines do not offer cargo services to individual passengers directly and specialist agents are normally used.
 UK law does not prohibit the transport of dogs and cats in the cabin or as hold baggage when departing from the UK, but restrictions may be imposed by individual airlines or destination countries.
-Swiss Airlines publishes a guide which is typical of the services provided by several European airlines.
+Swiss International Air Lines publishes a guide which is typical of the services provided by several European airlines.

 Japan

-Although a participant in PETS, to bring pets into Japan from member states there are several separate procedures that must be followed.
+To bring pets into Japan from member states there are several separate procedures that must be followed.
 These do not cover Iceland, Australia, New Zealand, Fiji, Hawaii and Guam, which have designated (rabies-free) region status.
 If a pet is taken out of Japan, it may take between six months to a year for it to re-enter.
 Including prior contact with Japanese Quarantine several months before entry: